 The subcompact Sonic is fairly quick and quiet for the class.
 It handles responsively, although the steering is a bit darty.
-The standard 1.8-liter four-cylinder performs well, while the uplevel trim gets a modestly-quicker and thriftier turbo four-cylinder.
+The standard 1.8-liter four-cylinder performs well, and the uplevel trim gets a modestly quicker and thriftier turbo four-cylinder.
 The sedan has a huge trunk and better visibility, but the hatchback has better cargo versatility.
 Both have a relatively quiet cabin, but the rear seats are cramped.
-Crash-test results are impressive.
+Crash-test results are impressive for a subcompact.
 Advanced safety features such as forward-collision alert, lane-departure, and a backup camera are available.
-Changes for 2015 include a standard WiFi hotspot.
+Changes for 2015 include a standard Wi-Fi hot spot.
 Reliability has dropped to below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores